IgniteUI/help-topics/topics/07_What's-New/01_Whats New Revision History/09_Whats_New_In_2011_Volume2.md

 [Enabling igGrid Tooltips](igGrid-Enabling-Tooltips.html)

 ### <a id="column-summaries"></a>igGrid Column Summaries
-The Ignite UI 2011 Volume 2 release now includes `igGrid` column summaries.
+The %%ProductName%% 2011 Volume 2 release now includes `igGrid` column summaries.
 The column summaries feature exposes the option to calculate summaries based on column data.
 The grid includes a number of default summary functions, as well as giving you the ability to define custom functions to calculate the summaries.
 Further, options exist which allow you to choose whether summaries are calculated remotely or local.
 The following image depicts a grid with summaries enabled.

 ![](images/JQuery_Whats_New_11.2_Pic9.png)